Incorporate Your LLP Online in India

 Business Address Proof

-Recent electricity or telephone bill of the LLP’s registered office address.
+Submit a recent electricity or telephone bill as proof of the LLP’s registered office address.

 NOC from owner

-Obtain No Objection Certificate from the owner of registered office premises.
+Secure a No Objection Certificate (NOC) from the owner of the registered office premises.

 Rent Agreement

-Provide rent agreement of registered office, if applicable or available.
+Submit the rent agreement of the registered office, if applicable.

 Note

-For NRI or foreign partners, documents must be duly notarized or apostilled as required.
+For NRI or foreign partners, all documents must be properly notarized or apostilled, as applicable.

 LLP name structure